 Yet some student pilots fail their ppl checkride.
 But that is a rare case.

-Typically flight instructors will not endorse you if they think you are not ready for a checkride.
-One reason for that is if a student pilot fails the private pilot checkride, it will directly reflect on a flight instructor’s ability.
+Flight instructors will not endorse you if they think you are unprepared for a checkride.
+If a student pilot fails the private pilot checkride, it will reflect a flight instructor’s ability.

 A student pilot’s failure means the flight instructor failed to teach the student pilot properly.
 Similarly, the flight instructor doesn’t understand the student pilot’s ability to safe flight operations.